desenvolvedorIcotrade/App.bot/blog/_posts/2017-08-03-improving-dependency-resolution-in-bundler.md

 working to improve it.

-Happily, the result is a 2x speedup for Bundler's resolution logic and a bunch of fixes that it now has no known bugs.
+Happily, the result is a 2x speedup for Bundler's resolution logic and a bunch of fixes that mean it now has no known bugs.

 ### The bug